Campbell Brings Drum Clinic to Hudson Valley

 WAPPINGERS FALLS – “I’m always counting, but I’m counting with my mouth closed so you don’t know I’m counting… After you know where the groove is, then you kind of fall into it… Sometimes I don’t count because it makes it more confusing.
 Sometimes I will listen to the groove of the song… So, if the baseline is going like Boom, Boom, Boom, Boom, Boom, Boom!
 I just play with that baseline.
 I just keep that in my head.
 So, even if they do a change, I’m just listening to musically what they’re playing and I just copy that,” said Gorden Campbell as he instructed drummers who came out to his Drum Clinic on Wednesday, June 26th at Alto Music.

 Campbell has played with groups like Earth, Wind, & Fire and Shai.
 He’s been the drummer for American Idol and BET.
 He’s traveled all around the world working with Brandy, Faith Evans, Mary J. Blige, and more.
 He’s worked in the music industry full-time for over 30 years doing music gigs, playing at a mega church in Los Angeles, and teaching music.
-He started playing at the age of five at his grandfather’s church, Best Temple, in Newburgh.
+He started playing at the age of 5 at his grandfather’s church, Best Temple, in Newburgh.

 Gorden Campbell teaches drumming at The Gorden Campbell & Yamaha Drums Clinic Tour at Alto Music.